 If you are interested in placing an ad in Sunday’s Combo Ad, contact your agency human resource representative or Human Resource Management Services for details.

 Job Service North Dakota’s no-cost, online recruitment service puts employee recruitment at your fingertips.
 Search for the right employees on jobsnd.com.

 - Post job openings (most state openings are automatically on jobsnd.com)

 - Search North Dakota’s largest online résumé database

 - Create an automated Virtual Recruiter candidate search to match online résumés to your job postings

 - Research occupation and labor market information

-Other sources for recruitment are: job fairs, educational institutions, search firms, professional associations, temporary help agencies, radio and television ads, or social media.
+Other sources for recruitment are: job fairs, educational institutions, professional associations, temporary employment agencies, or social media.

 Human Resource Management Services staff is available to assist you or your human resource representative with planning or developing your recruitment strategy.
 For questions, contact HRMS at email@example.com or 701.328.3290.